freeplane/docs/src/docs/user-documentation/hot-keys-and-beyond.md

 Additionally, in `Insert->Icons->Icon from table… (Ctrl+F2)` you can `Ctrl+click` on an icon to assign it a **_ctrl key_**, i.e. a hot key which works only in this window and uses `Ctrl` as its (first) modifier.
-`Shift` can be used as the second.
+`Shift` can be used as the second one.

 ## Keyboard Shortcuts